-If you enjoyed SE Hinton’s iconic novel and are keen to find more titles similar to The Outsiders, check out these eight great novels that are sure to spark the same emotions and cover similar themes.
+If you enjoyed SE Hinton’s iconic novel and are keen to find more titles, check out these great novels that are sure to spark the same emotions and cover similar themes.

 That Was Then, This Is Now, by SE Hinton